Read This First

 PAPER: Are Both Chivalry and Morality Merely Human Constructs becomes teachable through what PAPER: Are Both Chivalry and Morality Merely Human Constructs is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.

-The anchors here are what PAPER: Are Both Chivalry and Morality Merely Human Constructs is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what PAPER: Are Both Chivalry and Morality Merely Human Constructs is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Prompt 3: Where is PAPER: Are Both Chivalry and Morality Merely Human Constructs most often misunderstood, overstated, or misused?